Eddie Murphy (baseball): Professional baseball career

 Murphy began his professional baseball career with the Baltimore Orioles of the Eastern League, later named the International League.
 On August 24, 1912, the Orioles traded Murphy and Jimmy Walsh to the Philadelphia Athletics for Bris Lord, Claud Derrick, and cash.

 Murphy made his professional debut at the age of nineteen for the Scranton Miners of the New York State League in 1911.
 The team was managed by former MLB star Monte Cross.
 After getting 97 hits with a .300 batting average, Murphy moved on to the Baltimore Orioles.
-Before he made his pro debut, Murphy played as a ringer, more or less, for the Honsdale of the semi-pro Anthracite League.
+Before he made his pro debut, Murphy played as a ringer, more or less, for the Honesdale of the semi-pro Anthracite League.

 Murphy played in his first major league game on August 26, 1912.
 During his first season, he posted a batting average of .317 over 33 games, and he had a hit in each of his first 12 games, from August 26 to September 5, setting a record for rookies under 21 that still stands today after more than a century.
 During the 1913 season, he became a "regular" in the outfield and participated in the A's World Series contest against the New York Giants.
 In 1915, the Chicago White Sox purchased his contract.
 Murphy played the remainder of the 1915 and next six seasons for the White Sox.

 Murphy was a base stealing threat in the early part of his career, finishing eighth in the American league in 1914 with 36 steals and ninth the following season with 33 stolen bases.
 He would go on steal 111 bases throughout his career in the majors.